codebulb/hapi-bookshelf-crud/README.md

   * `basePath`: As in `instance.crud`.
   * `baseQuery`: As in `instance.crud`.
   * `validate`: `Boolean`.
 Optional. `true` to process model validation on the request payload. *Defaults to `true`.*
   * `beforeValidate`: `Function(Hapi.Request) -> Void`.
 Optional.
 The function to be invoked on the Hapi request before the model validation.
+Note that this function is called regardless of whether `validate` is set to `true` or `false`.
   * `isAllowed`: `Boolean`.
 Optional.
 If set to `false` doesn't do anything but return HTTP 403 FORBIDDEN immediately. *Defaults to `true`.*

 #### instance.empty